kenny95h/api-development/README.md

 * Request Arguments: provide page as an integer starting from one

-* Returns: An object with a key, `questions`, that contains a list of up to 10 question objects,  a key, `categories`, that contains an object of `id: category_string` key: value pairs, a key `currentCategory` that contains the current `category_string`, a key `totalQuestions` that contains the integer value of number of total questions, and a key `success` with value `true`
+* Returns: An object with a key, `questions`, that contains a list of up to 10 question objects,  a key, `categories`, that contains an object of `id: category_string` key: value pairs,` a key `totalQuestions` that contains the integer value of number of total questions, and a key `success` with value `true`

 Sample: `curl http://127.0.0.1:5000/questions?page=1`